 All material distributed at the meeting is attached to the original minutes on file in the Legislative Research Council (LRC).
 For the purpose of continuity, these minutes are not necessarily in chronological order.
 This meeting was recorded by South Dakota Public Broadcasting.
 The archived recording is available at the LRC website at http://legis.state.sd.us under "Interim Information – Minutes and Agendas."

 Approval of Minutes

-Representative Gibson moved, seconded by Representative Hajek, that the minutes of the August 20, 2013, meeting be approved.
-Motion prevailed on a roll call vote with 4 ayes, 2 excused.
-Members voting aye: Gibson, Hajek, Hunhoff, and Johns.
-Members excused: Buhl O'Donnell and Vehle.
+Representative Gibson moved, seconded by Representative Hajek, that the minutes of the April 2, 2013, meeting be approved.
+Motion prevailed on a roll call vote with 5 ayes, 1 excused.
+Members voting aye: Gibson, Hajek, Hunhoff, Johns, and Vehle.
+Member excused: Buhl O'Donnell.